Norden bombsight: British interest, Tizard mission

 By 1938, information about the Norden had worked its way up the Royal Air Force chain of command and was well known within that organization.
 The British had been developing a tachometric bombsight of their own known as the Automatic Bomb Sight, but combat experience in 1939 demonstrated the need for it to be stabilized.
 Work was underway as the Stabilized Automatic Bomb Sight (SABS), but it would not be available until 1940 at the earliest, and likely later.
 Even then, it did not feature the autopilot linkage of the Norden, and would thus find it difficult to match the Norden's performance in anything but smooth air.
 Acquiring the Norden became a major goal.

-The RAF's first attempt, in the spring of 1938, was rebuffed by the U.S. Navy.
+The RAF's first attempt, in the spring of 1938, was rebuffed by the US Navy.
 Air Chief Marshal Edgar Ludlow-Hewitt, commanding RAF Bomber Command, demanded Air Ministry action.
-They wrote to George Pirie, the British air attaché in Washington, suggesting he approach the U.S. Army with an offer of an information exchange with their own SABS.
-Pirie replied that he had already looked into this, and was told that the U.S. Army had no licensing rights to the device as it was owned by the U.S. Navy.
+They wrote to George Pirie, the British air attaché in Washington, suggesting he approach the US Army with an offer of an information exchange with their own SABS.
+Pirie replied that he had already looked into this, and was told that the US Army had no licensing rights to the device as it was owned by the US Navy.
 The matter was not helped by a minor diplomatic issue that flared up in July when a French air observer was found to be on board a crashed Douglas Aircraft Company bomber, forcing President Roosevelt to promise no further information exchanges with foreign powers.

-Six months later, after a change of leadership within the U.S. Navy's Bureau of Aeronautics, on 8 March 1939, Pirie was once again instructed to ask the U.S. Navy about the Norden, this time enhancing the deal with offers of British power-operated turrets.
-However, Pirie expressed concern as he noted the Norden had become as much political as technical, and its relative merits were being publicly debated in Congress weekly while the U.S. Navy continued to say the Norden was "the United States' most closely guarded secret".
+Six months later, after a change of leadership within the US Navy's Bureau of Aeronautics, on 8 March 1939, Pirie was once again instructed to ask the US Navy about the Norden, this time enhancing the deal with offers of British power-operated turrets.
+However, Pirie expressed concern as he noted the Norden had become as much political as technical, and its relative merits were being publicly debated in Congress weekly while the US Navy continued to say the Norden was "the United States' most closely guarded secret".

 The RAF's desires were only further goaded on 13 April 1939, when Pirie was invited to watch an air demonstration at Fort Benning where the painted outline of a battleship was the target: